Post-Secondary Education Funds

 Philadelphia, PA 19102

-Applications, if complete, will be considered in mid-May.
+Applications, if complete, will be considered in mid-May (for 2020, mid-June).
 Applicants are responsible for submitting complete applications with all attachments.
-Notification letters will be mailed by July 1 to all applicants.
+Notification letters will be mailed by July 1 to all applicants (for 2020, some notifications may be emailed).
 Grant checks, paid directly to individual recipients, are mailed by August 15.

 PYM Grants Staff